What is a Shower Drain?

 It’s a good idea to check your drains every year or two, particularly if you notice a buildup of standing water during showers or a bathtub that takes a long time to empty.

-shower drain from hofen
+Shower drain from hofen

 What causes blockages in the first place?